Top

 As is the case with any profession, cost varies from law firm to law firm.
 Lawyers cannot charge a “contingency fee” in a divorce case, so they charge either by the hour or a flat fee.
 Flat fees are rare, except when the case is truly “uncontested” and all terms have been agreed upon.

-In a flat fee case, the cost may range from a few hundred dollars to a few thousand dollars, depending on the lawyer and the complexity of the issues (transfers of real estate, retirement funds and the like).
+In a flat-fee case, the cost may range from $1,000 to $4,000 depending on the lawyer and the complexity of the issues (transfers of real estate, retirement funds, and the like).

-For a contested case, most lawyers require a retainer which is an up-front payment which may serve either or both of two purposes:
+For a contested case, most lawyers require a retainer, which is an up-front payment that may serve either or both of two purposes:

 • To ensure the lawyer is available and cannot accept employment by the opposing party